jg925/ece3400_2019-team10/milestones/milestone4.md

   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/Detector.png">
 </p>

 The next circuit we needed to build was an LED circuit that would turn on when we finished mapping the maze.
 It was yet another simple circuit to build, with the schematic shown below.
-The green LED is controlled by the Arduino rather than always at +5V, unlike the previous circuits shown above.
+The green LED is controlled by the Arduino rather than always being at +5V, unlike the previous circuits shown above.

+This circuit is exactly the same as our four IR emitter circuits, except that the IR LEDs are powered by the +5V rather than the Arduino output.

 <p align="center">
   <img src="https://pages.github.coecis.cornell.edu/jg925/ece3400-2019-team10/labs/lab4/LED.png">
 </p>

 ## Conclusion